 If you love to take a hot bath surrounded by nice candles twice a week, then it is time to forget about it for a while.
 When you are trying to survive, your personal hygiene routine changes completely, and only basic steps are left.
 But it is not clever to ignore it completely because it can lead you to health problems, and your chances of surviving will be low at that point.
 So take it seriously and do not forget about basic sanitation even when you are far away from home.

 - Wet wipes.
 When you cannot reach water to wash your face, hands, or body — wet wipes are the best solution.
 Wet wipes won’t replace a normal shower, but you have no choice in this situation.
-And those can also be a good alternative for toilet paper.
+In some sense, they are a “multi-tool” — they can also be a good alternative for toilet paper.

 - Sportsman soap.
-You cannot take a lot of it, because it takes a lot of space and it is pretty hard, and you should remember about weight limits of your bug out bag.
+You cannot take a lot of it because it takes a lot of space, and it is pretty hard, and you should remember about the weight limits of your bug-out bag.
 But take some in case of a chance of showering in a river, for example.
 This is kind of a luxury.

 - Toothbrush.
 Keeping your teeth in good condition is important because dental problems are usually the most painful and complicated ones.
-You hardly ever can fix them and help yourself in the wildness.
-Even painkillers won’t help you, so that it can be a disaster.
+You hardly ever can fix them and help yourself in the wildness, so having survival tools for the teeth is a sign of a tactical backpack.
+Even painkillers won’t help you so that it can be a disaster.
 You can take one or two small toothbrushes.
 They are light and do not take a lot of space.
 And there are a lot of decent options on the market.
 Do not forget about toothpaste as well!

 - Dental floss.
 You need to put it in your bag for the same reasons as the toothbrush.
-Floss takes even less space and sometimes might be even more helpful and useful.
+Floss takes even less space and sometimes might be even more helpful and useful on a par with medical supplies.

 - Hand sanitizer.
 Wet wipes can solve the problem with dirty hands, but you need to eliminate bad bacteria.
 Eating with dirty hands won’t do you any good; it can cause serious stomach problems; we all know it from childhood.
-So hand sanitizer is a must-have.
+So hand sanitizer is a must-have — you can perceive it as a self-defense tool if you want!

 - Q-tips Cotton Swabs.
 Cleaning your ears might seem unnecessary, but trust us, removing ear wax is important.
 Your hearing must be perfect when you are trying to survive.
-Basically, your life can depend on your hearing.
+Basically, your life can depend on your hearing, so having those in the aid kits speaks for having a high-quality bug-out bag!
 Also, you can use these cotton swabs for many other different survival needs.

 - Tampons.
 Tampons can be used for many survival needs, so do not hesitate to take a couple of those.
 They can even help you to clean water and keep you warm.